-United States v.
-Bajakajian, 524 U.S. 321, 336-37, 118 S.Ct.
-2028, 141 L.Ed.2d 314 (1998).
-“If the amount of the forfeiture is grossly disproportional to the gravity of the defendant's offense, it is unconstitutional.”
-Id. at 337, 118 S.Ct.
-2028.
+As stated in a case from 1998 (United States v.
+Bajakajian), “If the amount of the forfeiture is grossly disproportional to the gravity of the defendant's offense, it is unconstitutional.”

-2013 HB 384 now applies this cap to the claimant’s attorney.
-The cap effective eliminates a citizen’s ability to find an attorney willing to fight the forfeiture in an attempt to keep the litigation cost prohibitive.
 An experienced attorney can help you understand the ways to minimize the attorney fees that you must pay while still having effective representation during every stage of the forfeiture proceeding.

 Asset forfeiture laws rely on a legal fiction that property can be guilty of a crime.
-Asset forfeiture provision date back to English Common Law.
+Asset forfeiture provisions date back to English Common Law.
 The goal of asset forfeiture laws was to prevent criminals from benefiting from illegal activities and ill-gotten gains.
 Historically, asset forfeiture required a conviction for a criminal offense and was limited to the taking of property directly obtained through the commission of the crime.

 As the war on drugs began in the 1980s, law enforcement officers started to rely on civil asset forfeiture provisions.
-For civil asset forfeiture, the government began to seize and forfeiture property merely by insinuating it was associated with a crime.
+For civil asset forfeiture, the government began to seize property merely by insinuating it was associated with a crime.